-Public transportation and commuting subsidies are a special case, because while frequent public transportation use by monthly passes is heavily subsidized, particularly in the case of students and pensioners, occasional use is not subsidized at all, but rather overprized, except in the case of suburban public transportation.
+Public transportation subsidies are particular, because while frequent public transportation use by monthly passes is heavily subsidized, particularly in the case of students and pensioners, occasional use is not subsidized at all, but rather overprized, except in the case of suburban public transportation.
 In addition, the extent of subsidies are different in the different routes, as while within the city subsidies cover around 78-83% of the costs of public transportation, in some routes they cover more than 90% of such costs (see details in Chapter 5).
-In addition, the subsidy rates are likely to differ within the city, too, as ridership in the inner city routes are likely to be much higher than in outer city routes (Gössling et al. 2019).
+In addition, the subsidy rates are likely to differ within the city, too, as ridership in the inner city routes are likely to be much higher than in outer city routes (Börjesson et al. 2020).
 If the air pollution related external costs of bus use are also considered, the subsidy rate is even higher.
 It is rather doubtful whether the public is aware of the high proportion of subsidies, particularly in the case of suburban routes, and of the difference between the subsidies of frequent use and the overpricing of occasional use.

-Certainly, public transportation subsidies are extremely embedded into modern societies, in the case of which subsidies are natural and so the extent of subsidies of public transportation is rather unpopular.
+Certainly, public transportation subsidies are extremely embedded into modern societies and considered self-evident, so the extent of subsidies of public transportation is rather unpopular.